 Arequipa was a beautiful little town and a great place to stay if you plan to hike into Colca Canyon, which I highly recommend doing.
 See my backpackers guide to Arequipa here.

 Colca Canyon was my favourite place in Peru.
-It is truly remarkable.
-DONT MISS IT!
-The hike is tough but worth it.
+The hike into Colca Canyon is tough but so worth it.
 I recommend taking the two-day hike through the canyon.
 Shorter and longer hiking options are available.
-More information on hiking Colca Canyon is on my Arequipa Destination Guide.
+More information on hiking Colca Canyon is in my Arequipa Destination Guide.

 Huacachina is a tiny town built around an Oasis.
 Tourists generally visit to go on a sand buggy and sandboarding tours.
 See my Huacachina Destination Guide.

 Machu Picchu has to be the most popular attraction in Peru, and for good reason.
-It is an Inca site built high in the Andes Mountains, to this day no one can work out how it was built in the ancient times.
+It is an Inca site built high in the Andes Mountains.
+To this day no one can work out how it was built in ancient times.
 If you take a tour around Machu Picchu you will hear the many theories, but none are confirmed.
 Machu Picchu is well worth the visit.
-If you enjoy hiking take the 4-day trek along the Inca trail.
-I loved experiencing Machu Picchu, but to be totally honest I found it really crowded and touristy.
+If you enjoy hiking, you can take the 4-day trek along the Inca trail.
 See more on Machu Picchu and Cusco here.

 From Cusco, you can take a tour into the Sacred Valley for as little as $14.
 My tour went to Pisac Markets, Pisac Ruins and Ollantaytambo Ruins, pictured below.
 Different tours go to different places.

 Pisac is known for its Sunday handicraft market and hilltop Incan citadel.
 These are some of the most colourful markets you will find in the world.